Do I Need a Lawyer to Get a Durable Power of Attorney?

 You can find good durable power of attorney forms online and even in some stationery stores.
 Many states have perfectly good statutory forms.

-But while the basic form of durable power of attorney may be relatively standard, an attorney can help you answer the following questions:
+Though the basic structure of a durable power of attorney form may be relatively standard, there are ways you can customize yours to meet your specific needs.
+To do this, an attorney can help you answer relevant questions, such as the following:

-- Should you appoint more than one person?
+• Should you appoint more than one person to be your agent?

-- If so, should they be able to act independently or should you require that they both sign every check?
+• If so, should they be able to act independently or should they both sign every check or document?

 Related Articles: